wp-plugins/ewww-image-optimizer/readme.txt

 http://developer.yahoo.com/performance/rules.html#opt_images
 https://developers.google.com/speed/docs/best-practices/payload#CompressImages
 https://developers.google.com/speed/docs/insights/OptimizeImages
-Pngout, JPEGmini, and Pngquant were recommended by EWWW IO users.
+Pngout, TinyJPG/TinyPNG, and Pngquant were recommended by EWWW IO users.
 Pngout (usually) optimizes better than Optipng, and best when they are used together.
-JPEGmini is the best lossy compression tool that I have found for JPG images.
-Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.com.
+TinyJPG is the best lossy compression tool that I have found for JPG images.
+Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.

 == Screenshots ==